 The ESTP's combination of sensory acuity, analytical speed, and social boldness positions them well in careers that demand quick thinking, persuasive communication, and comfort with risk.
 According to the MBTI Manual (Myers et al., 2003), ESTPs are overrepresented in entrepreneurial ventures, sales, marketing, emergency services, law enforcement, military operations, and professional athletics.
 Keirsey (1998) emphasizes that the Promoter temperament is most satisfied in work that offers immediate tangible results, variety, and the opportunity to influence outcomes through personal initiative.

-Myers and Myers (1995) observe that ESTPs tend to be dissatisfied in roles characterized by slow-paced routine, extensive paperwork, or prolonged abstract analysis.
+Myers and Myers (1995) observe that ESTPs be dissatisfied in roles characterized by slow-paced routine, extensive paperwork, or prolonged abstract analysis.
 They thrive in environments where their ability to read a situation and respond on the fly is valued and where the rewards are proportional to their performance.
 Common career fields include sales management, real estate, financial trading, emergency medicine, paramedic services, police and detective work, athletic coaching, construction management, and restaurant and hospitality management.

 Nardi (2011) notes that the ESTP's rapid, adaptive brain processing patterns support exceptional performance in roles requiring split-second decision-making and comfort with ambiguity.
 This finding aligns with clinical observations that ESTPs often gravitate toward high-stimulation environments where the pace is fast and the stakes are real.
 Many ESTPs also report satisfaction in entrepreneurial pursuits, where their combination of tactical intelligence, social skill, and appetite for risk allows them to identify and capitalize on opportunities that more cautious types might overlook.